 Private Properties and Backyard Parties

-This might not be an option for everyone.
-But weddings on private properties are always my favourite.
-You can’t beat the personal connection comes with getting married in your own backyard, a family farm or a holiday house.
+This isn’t for everyone, but weddings on private properties are always some of my favourites.
+There’s something really special about the personal connection that comes with getting married at home, on a family farm, or at a holiday house.

-Or if you’re on a farm or a bush block - choose a scenic clearing, garden, an open field, a spectacular tree for your ceremony.
+Maybe you’re near the beach and can have a coastal ceremony before heading back to the house for a relaxed (or slightly wild) celebration.
+Or if you’re on a farm or bush block, you can choose a scenic clearing, garden, open field or spectacular tree for your ceremony.

 A smiling bride and groom embracing outdoors during sunset, with the groom in a light gray suit and the bride in a white dress holding a bouquet of roses and other flowers.